 Rich, tender, melt-in the-mouth, flaky and a complete doddle to make and work with.
 Jen is our resident pastry maker, whipping up time consuming puff pastry with complete ease and delivery.
 Whereby I, am never that confident making pastry and discovered this sour cream pastry that was heaven sent.

 This pastry could not be easier to make.
 Throw everything in the food processor and blitz till you have a ball of pastry, wrap in cling film, refrigerate, then roll away.
 Success every time!
-Five minutes go to whoa!
+Two minutes go to whoa!